 I will schedule the final walk-through with you and the listing agent, and we will meet at the home, usually a few hours before closing.
 We will walk through the entire home and do an inspection.
 We will not be looking for things wrong with the home; that was done earlier.
 What we will check is to make sure that you will be taking possession of the home exactly as you had agreed to purchase it.
 For example, if the home comes with fancy chandeliers, you will want to make sure that they are present and have not been replaced with cheaper light fixtures.
 We will also check to make sure that there is no damage that happened since the home inspection—broken windows or holes in walls caused by movers, etc. If there are discrepancies, they will be addressed at closing.
 Typically the attorneys will discuss a financial settlement and offer you money to cover the cost and proceed with the closing.

-I will meet you at your attorney’s office for the closing, which is usually a happy affair.
-Often a title agent is present as well, but that’s not always the case.
+I will meet you at your attorney’s office or the title company’s office for the closing, which is usually a happy affair.
+Often a title agent is present as well and will take charge of explaining all the documents you will be signing.
 It is not unusual for the attorney to joke with buyers throughout the long process of signing dozens of forms.
 Sometimes the sellers come to the closing as well, but they do not have to, and more frequently now I do not see sellers at closings.

 After all the forms have been signed and your last minute questions have been asked of the attorney and answered, you will be formally presented with the keys to the home and wished the best of luck by your attorney and the title agent.
 You will now be the proud owners of a new home, and your next step will be to go out and celebrate.